 Jason-1 was the first follow-on to the highly successful TOPEX/Poseidon mission.
-This second joint NASA-CNES mission was built on a French spacecraft, and launched on an American Delta II rocket from Vandenburg Air Force Base in California.
+This second joint NASA-CNES mission was flown on a French spacecraft, and launched on an American Delta II rocket from Vandenburg Air Force Base in California.
 Like TOPEX/Poseidon, the payload included both American and French instruments.
-Jason-1 altimeter data is part of a suite of data provided by other JPL-managed ocean missions.
-The GRACE mission uses two satellites to accurately measure Earth's gravity field (mass distribution), and the QuikSCAT scatterometer mission provided almost 11 years of ocean-surface winds.

 Mission Objectives